CEE Banking Sectors: In crisis and recovery mode at the same time

 Asset quality deterioration remained modest so far, with NPL increases by 10-50 basis points up to now.
 Nevertheless, we expect NPL ratios in the CE/SEE region to rise to a maximum of between 4-8% in the CE region and 7-10% in the SEE region.
 This would mean that the increases in the SEE region in particular would be much less dramatic than ten years ago.

 In CE, the increase in the aggregate could be as strong as ten years ago, but much flatter this time than in the exceptional case of Hungary (where the NPL ratio from 2011-2015 was in the double-digit range).
 Overall, the imminent asset quality deterioration, especially in CE/SEE, should be less dramatic for a number of reasons (no excessive lending in the past, experience and appetite of distressed debt investors in the region, improved NPL handling frameworks), and above all flatter over time.
-We see the bulk of the expected NPL increase starting in 2021 until the end of the year and possibly still in H1 2022.
+We see the bulk of the expected NPL rise starting in 2021 until the end of the year and possibly still in H1 2022.
 Much will also depend on how quickly moratoria finally expire, how tax reliefs are treated going forward and at the same time when and if the fiscal impulses also take effect.
-The 2nd wave of COVID-19 currently unfolding is inducing additional risks to retail and SME portfolios.
+The second wave of COVID-19 currently unfolding is inducing additional risks to retail and SME portfolios.

 Elevated profitability and earnings pressure in Central and Southeast Europe, Russia and Ukraine as hedges for some Western CEE banks

-The biggest mid-term challenges we are foreseeing on the interest rate front.
+The biggest mid-term challenges we are foreseeing are on the interest rate front.
 We arrived at rock-bottom interest rates in CEE in 2020, while this situation may at least stay with us in going into 2022.

 In CE/SEE the interest rate landscape is nowadays much more challenging than in Russia or Ukraine and closer to the situation we are having in Western Europe.
 It goes without saying that clients in CE/SEE are nowadays clearly shifting from long-term deposits to demand deposits.
 Moratoria and credit holidays will also contribute to a decline in interest income.
 On some markets like Croatia and Bulgaria euro area entry (prospects) will eat into profitability as well.
 Mid-term we see some 10-15% of the current local banking sector profit pool at risk in both countries.
 On those two markets in particular and more general in the region the only way out of this situation is scale and consolidation.